zorroforever/ishigawa/docs/user-guide/quickstart.md

 To communicate with your device fleet, MDM needs an APNS certificate issued by Apple.
 As noted in the introduction, this process requires that you have an Enterprise Developer Account, and the `MDM CSR` option enabled under the *Certificates, IDs & Profiles* tab for *iOS*.

 Apple has a separate flow for the MDM vendor than the one for customers.
-For an in-house deployment without third parties, you must complete boththe vendor and the customer process yourself.
+For an in-house deployment without third parties, you must complete both the vendor and the customer process yourself.
 The `mdmctl mdmcert` command will help you with your APNS certificate needs.

 Create a request for the MDM CSR, with a password used to encrypt the private key.
 After this step you will have a new `mdm-certificates` directory, with the necessary files.